 22 June 2011

 Brandon and I set out to climb Echo mountain 2577m (8456ft).
 Brandon has a lot of history with the Bob Marshall wilderness (“the Bob”).
 He has wandered much of the Bob through the years and spent a good deal of his childhood in the area.
-I had no experience with the area having never been to Montana before this point.
+I had no experience with the area having never been to Montana before this week.
 We began our traverse up the shoulder of Echo from the west, gaining access from the road that runs along the Kleinschmidt flats.
 In just shy of three hours, we climbed about 900m (3000ft) and were less than 30m (100ft) elevation from the summit.

 For the last hour of the climb, we had been watching dark clouds form to the west.
 They were getting bigger and they were getting darker and they were coming our way.
 As we kept hitting false peaks, outcrops of stone that appear to be the top but are not, lightning strikes started hitting the mountains west of us.
 The lightning hit the far, distant ridges.
 Then closer ridges, then closer.
 The lag between lightning and thunder became shorter.

 With less than a hundred meters to go, we turned around.
 With the lightning now at the ridge across the valley from us, a quick decent turned into boot-skiing the scree and bounding down the mountain.
 We made it deep in the trees just as the flash of light and roar of thunder were simultaneous, originating from the rocky peak which we failed to reach.
-We were safe, but for several minutes I felt the hair raise on my skin.
+We were safe, but for several moments I felt the hair raise on my skin.
 I could feel the static building in the air.
 It is – to date – one of the scariest moments I have adventuring.
 It formed my caution in backpacking and climbing in certain weather and pushed me to learn how to read the clouds.

 25 July 2018

-Echo mountain eluded me for seven years.
+Echo mountain has eluded me for seven years.
 Any mountain I set out to climb, I climbed it.
 I know my boundaries well and can safely push my limits.
 In the seven years since we first attempted Echo, by no means a challenging climb, we have backpacked much of the Rockies, Cascades, Selkirks, Olympics… but we never went back.
 Maybe it was a convenient logistical thing, but I think it is more than that.
 Almost like “the one that got away”, something that pesters me in the back of my mind that keeps me focused and motivated.
 After seven years, we were ready.